dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > models::GetApiUsersResponse get_api_users()
 Get API Keys

-List all API keys in your workspace.  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+List all API keys in your workspace. - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters